SharafatKarim/quotes/README.md

 -  Constantly transform the thoughts of the mind into reality.
 -  Never hide your weakness.
 -  When you change your thoughts, remember to also change your world.
--                                                                -Norman Vincent Peale
+                                                                  -Norman Vincent Peale

 ## Maynul Islam Munna
 - It is not how you start it is how you finish.
-- Everything in this world is temporary.Life changes.People come and go.And seasons never last.So,no matter what you're going through right now,always remember that your present situation is not your final destination.Don't give up.
+- Everything in this world is temporary.
+Life changes.
+People come and go.
+And seasons never last.
+So, no matter what you're going through right now, always remember that your present situation is not your final destination.
+Don't give up.

 ## SadmanKabir
 - Be yourself; everyone else is already taken.